fhswf/MLPro/doc/rtd/content/03_machine_learning/mlpro_rl/sub/04_agents.rst

   This figure is taken from `MLPro 1.0 paper <https://doi.org/10.1016/j.mlwa.2022.100341>`_.

-Moreover, an environment model (known as :ref:`EnvModel class <target_agents_MBRL>`) can be supplemented to a single-agent, i.e. for model-based RL cases.
+Moreover, an environment model (known as :ref:`EnvModel class <target_agents_MBRL>`) can be supplemented to a single agent, i.e. for model-based RL cases.
 This class can be used for model-based learning, which learns the behaviour or dynamics of the environment.
 Another possible extension of the model-based agent is an action planner.
 Action planner uses the environment model (or EnvModel) to plan the next action by predicting the output on a certain horizon.
 An example of action planner algorithms is :ref:`Model Predictive Control (MPC) <target_mpc_RL>`, which is also provided in MLPro.

-Additionally, you can find the more comprehensive explanations of agents in MLPro-RL including a sample application on controlling a UR5 Robot in this paper:
+Additionally, you can find more comprehensive explanations of agents in MLPro-RL including a sample application on controlling a UR5 Robot in this paper:
 `MLPro 1.0 - Standardized Reinforcement Learning and Game Theory in Python <https://doi.org/10.1016/j.mlwa.2022.100341>`_.

 Here are some subsections of the agent model landscape of MLPro-RL, which might be interesting for the users: